isbeorn/nina.docs/docs/tabs/framing.md

 * From left to right: Zoom in, zoom out, fit image to screen, show image in original resolution

 ### Annotation controls
-* From left to right: Opacity of framing rectangle, constellation boundaries, constellation annotation, equatorial grid, annotate DSOs
+* From left to right: Rotate image instead of rectangle, Opacity of framing rectangle, constellation boundaries, constellation annotation, equatorial grid, annotate DSOs

 ### Image
 * The image as downloaded from the sky survey, cache, Sky Atlas or provided by **From File**